Zynade/pokemon-calculator/README.md

 # IP API project:

-An api project made by [Zynade](https://github.com/Zynade),[Bob]() and [Wadedacoder](https://github.com/Wadedacoder) made for CSE 101: Introduction programming bonus assignment .It is a pokemon battle calculator.
+An api project made by [Zynade](https://github.com/Zynade),[Bob]() and [Wadedacoder](https://github.com/Wadedacoder) made for CSE 101: Introduction programming bonus assignment .
+It is a pokemon battle calculator.

   It takes two pokemons and their moves as input and then displays who will win as well as average damage done by each pokemon.